valberg/ealtechevents/_techtalks_2016_nov/sign_up.md

 Food and accomodation
 ---------------------

-We are currently looking into this, and will be back with more information later.
+There will be coffee and water for the audience.

 Media